 Contrary to popular belief, the term ‘user experience’ (UX, if you are cool) isn’t just a buzzword.
 In fact, all the cool cats and kittens in tech are making frictionless user experiences a priority.
 With good reason!

-Let’s start with the bird’s eye view of it.
+Let’s start with the basics.
 UX is the interaction—or conversation—you have with a user.
 For small eCommerce businesses, the user is your customer.

 How does their experience of your site make them feel about your brand and product?
-Their experience begins the moment they hit your site or download your app, then while they navigate through it, and on into (hopeful) conversion and beyond.
+The user journey begins the moment they hit your site or download your app, then while they navigate through it, and on into (hopeful) conversion and beyond.

 The tricky thing is that since great experiences often scoot by without us noticing—on account of being so incredibly seamless and effortless—it can be hard to pinpoint why they’re so great in the first place.

 Obviously, the ultimate goal is for customers to complete a purchase without abandoning their shopping cart.